Educating yourself on how to prevent getting lost in the wilderness is crucial if you’re going on backpacking or hiking trips.

 Don’t become a statistic, follow these tips and any other useful guidance on how to not get lost.

-Wilderness Survival Guide: 9 Ways On How To Avoid Getting Lost In The Woods
+9 Ways To Avoid Getting Lost In The Woods

 Knowing how to avoid getting lost in the woods is one of the first skills you become an expert in if you’re going to be going on outdoor hikes.